 The Impact Entrepreneurship Graduate Fellowship seeks to attract and support high-potential leaders from diverse backgrounds who are committed to creating positive social impact through entrepreneurship while pursing a master's degree at The New School.
 Selected fellows will receive a 50 percent merit-based scholarship and participate in a cohort-based experience that includes mentorship, workshops, networking opportunities, and the chance to apply for a Venture Lab in the second year of their program.
 For more information on how to apply, visit the Impact Entrepreneurship Initiative website.

-The Milano School of International Affairs, Management, and Urban Policy offers competitive 50 percent tuition scholarships to qualified permanent New York City government employees who are entering part-time students in the school's master's degree programs.
+The Milano School of International Affairs, Management, and Urban Policy offers competitive scholarships of up to 50 percent of tuition costs to qualified permanent New York City government employees who are entering part-time students in the school's master's degree programs.
 The Mayor's Scholarship is awarded for the duration of the student's registration in the program as long as he/she takes at least six credits each semester and makes satisfactory academic progress.
 Applications are available from Mayor's Scholarship Program, Office of the Mayor, City Hall, New York, NY 10007.
-A letter of intent must be submitted with your application in order to be eligible for the scholarship.
+You must submit a letter of intent with your application in order to be eligible for the scholarship.

 The Milano School of International